-I’m going to dedicate this review to all the fans of Bionic Commando, without whom I probably would not have gotten past the game’s harsh first impression.
+Bionic Commando made a pretty rough first impression for me, and I doubt I would have stuck with it if it weren’t for its fans.
 Apparently a lot of people are very rabid about this title, which I discovered when trying to find an instruction manual to make sense of the thing.
-Fansites, essays, testimonials as to how this game got people interested in game design; the list goes on, much to my shock at the time, as I’d never even heard of the game when it was first released.
+Fansites, essays, testimonials as to how this game got people interested in game design; the list goes on, much to my shock at the time, as I don’t remember even hearing of the game as a kid.
 So, I would not say that the fans won me over – but they convinced me to take a second, grateful look at a game that takes an extreme amount of adjusting to.

 The game is a possible, or at least spiritual, sequel to Capcom’s original Commando game.
 In this exciting episode, a coalition of generally bad fellas – Nazis in the Japanese version, the “Badds” in the American – are using World War II plans for a massive weapon to threaten your benevolent federation.
 The hero from Commando, Super Joe, is sent in to their territory and captured.
 The hero for this game, the titular Bionic Commando, is tasked with rescuing Joe and putting a stop the evil plans a’brewin.
 This makes sense after all.
 If your regular ol’ Commando gets captured, then it is indeed time to step it up with your Bionic Commando.

 Let’s get one thing out of the way from the start, as it’s the first thing you’re going to notice when you boot this game up.
 Bionic Commando is a platform game where you cannot jump.
 That’s right.
 Platform game, no jumping.
 You instead traverse the levels through use of an extendable Inspector Gadget claw arm that hoists you up to new ledges, or swings you across gaps a la Pitfall.